 IEEE 802 recommends to 3GPP that they make a concerted effort to consider the views of all stakeholders

-IEEE 802’s concern was highlighted by a response to a question from the 3GPP RAN Chair during his liaison presentation in January 2015 to the IEEE 802.19 WG in which he stated the only way to effect change to LTE-U in 3GPP was to gather support from a large number of 3GPP members, including a number of LTE operators.

-This mechanism seems to discount the views of significant stakeholders, such as IEEE 802 participants, who do not traditionally participate in 3GPP and may be unfamiliar with its culture or processes.
+The previous section noted a concern that the views of some important stakeholders are not being properly represented in 3GPP.
+This is the case with many IEEE 802 participants who do not traditionally participate in 3GPP and may be unfamiliar with its culture and processes.

-Recommendation: 3GPP should formally include steps in their approval process for LTE-U that requires the views of important stakeholders, such as IEEE 802, to be resolved in a way that is satisfactory to all stakeholders.
+Recommendation: 3GPP should formally include steps in their approval process for LAA that requires the views of important stakeholders, such as IEEE 802, to be resolved in a way that is satisfactory to all stakeholders.

-An alternative would be for 3GPP to not work with other stakeholders towards consensus.
-This would leave any stakeholders unhappy with 3GPP decisions with the less palatable option of working directly with legislators and regulators to ensure the best interests of the community are upheld.

-Undesirable alternative: 3GPP could decide to leave any disagreement between 3GPP and other stakeholders to be resolved by legislators and regulators.

-LTE-U Forum provides insights into LTE-U definition

-Recently, the LTE-U Forum released documents that provided additional insight into the pre-standards LTE-U deployment plans of some vendors and service providers.
-The version of LTE-U documented by the LTE-U Forum has previously been called CSAT.

-While these documents may or may not represent the views of 3GPP, a detailed review of these documents by IEEE 802 provides the basis of a series of recommendations from IEEE 802 that should be valuable to the standardisation process for LTE-U within 3GPP
+IEEE 802 suggests that 3GPP facilitate a joint collaborative activity with IEEE 802 and other stakeholders.
+IEEE 802 requests 3GPP to suggest appropriate mechanisms for expanded collaboration, perhaps beginning with a joint 3GPP/IEEE 802 workshop in the near future.

-IEEE 802 recommends to 3GPP that LTE-U and 802.11 always have equal control for access to the medium
+IEEE 802 recommends to 3GPP that LAA and 802.11 always have equal access to the medium

-CSAT, as defined by the LTE-U Forum, allows the LTE-U system to statically or dynamically define the proportion of a cycle allocated to LTE-U operation and the proportion allocated to 802.11 or other systems.
+As an example, CSAT, as defined by the LTE-U Forum, allows the LTE-U system to statically or dynamically define the proportion of a cycle allocated to LTE-U operation and the proportion allocated to 802.11 or other systems.
 The power to make this decision gives LTE-U control over the unlicensed medium and potentially preference for LTE-U systems over 802.11 systems, which is clearly unacceptable for a community resource (unlicensed spectrum) that is supposed to be shared without preference.

-Recommendation: any sharing scheme must treat all LTE-U & 802.11 devices as “equals” in any decisions about medium access
+Recommendation: any sharing scheme must treat all LAA & 802.11 devices as “equals” in any decisions about medium access

-Of course, if such a preference for LTE-U operations over 802.11 operations is deemed acceptable then the unlicensed spectrum effectively becomes licensed spectrum in many respects.
+Of course, if such a preference for LAA operations over 802.11 operations is deemed acceptable then the unlicensed spectrum effectively becomes licensed spectrum in many respects.
 Control of licensed spectrum typically has significant value to the operator and the rest of the community needs to be compensated, typically by licensing fees.
 IEEE 802 does not view this approach as desirable because it risks the future ability of unlicensed spectrum to serve the needs of the broad community.

-Undesirable alternate: LTE-U operators must be charged license fees for controlling access to unlicensed spectrum

-IEEE 802 recommends to 3GPP that ensure all LTE-U medium sharing algorithms are public, standardised and agreed
+IEEE 802 recommends to 3GPP that ensure all LAA medium sharing algorithms are public, standardised and agreed